quantaleap/quantaleap-docs/docs/welcome.md

 ---
+title: 'Why Quantaleap'
 sidebar_label: 'Welcome'
 sidebar_position: 1
 ---

-# Welcome to Quantaleap

 We created Quantaleap to give site reliability & engineering teams a robust platform to manage cloud environments.
-Regardless of provider or technology stack.
-Quantaleap will allow you to automate cloud engineering tasks to configure, troubleshoot & scale cloud infrastructures without having to write customized software for it.
+Regardless of cloud provider or technology stack.
+Quantaleap will allow you to automate complex cloud engineering tasks to configure, troubleshoot & scale cloud infrastructures.

 ## What you'll need